drpngx/keyboard-doc/README.md

 config that was intended.
 Strange that it took me so long to figure out.

 ### Notes
-The most surprinsing is that the thumb rotation is quite limited.
+The most surprising is that the thumb rotation is quite limited.
 Even if you move the palm rest out of the way it appears to be limited below.
+Ideally I'd like for the thumb to be diagonal on the key.

 Space is limited and for those who have small hands like me the clusters will touch each other and compete for space.
 They are ok for now but during exploration I felt that I could have used